apurvk/Absenteeism_Data_analysis/README.md

 In this project, we try to look at the features or reasons which lead to an organisation having an issue of absenteeism, and try to give solutions to the problems.

+Files included:

+Absenteeeism.r        : My analysis in the R laguage, for lovers of R.
+Ansenteeism.ipnb      : The analysis in the Python language